-Contact my offices in New Paltz, New York, to arrange a free consultation to discuss your complex financial issues related to appreciation of separate property.
+Contact my offices in New Paltz, New York, to arrange a consultation to discuss your complex financial issues related to appreciation of separate property.
 We will discuss issues such as:

 - Characterization of property as separate property, commingled or marital property

 - Appreciated value of a business or professional practice over the length of the marriage